SuperManifolds/Textual-Support/README.md

 Textual-Support
 ===============

 Plugin for Support on the Textual support channel

+For Textual 5+ only.